 OSA WATER WORKS

 In order to protect municipal water supplies against the large number of potentially deadly waterborne diseases, water engineers use chlorine as a disinfectant.
-Conventional practice is to dissolve enough chlorine in water so that a chlorine "residual" remains in the water to actively attack pathogens while the water is in the distribution system.
-Chlorine is so toxic that if it is present in even the slightest amount, no microbe can survive its oxidative toxicity.
+Conventional practice is to dissolve enough chlorine in water so that a chlorine "residual" remains in the water to actively attack pathogens while the water remains in the distribution system.
+Chlorine is so toxic that if it is present in even a small amount, no microbe can survive its oxidative toxicity.
 Chlorine can be detected by very simple colorimetric means, unlike the detection of microbes, which is very complicated and imprecise.
 This means that it is possible to have a 100% guarantee of safe drinking water based on so simple a process as a chlorine check.